PicoPlanetDev/Target-Analysis/README.md

 ## Documentation
 ### Information

 Created by Sigmond Kukla for the Mt.
-Lebanon Rifle Team in May of 2021.
+Lebanon Rifle Team in May (and June too 😉) of 2021.

 Future people: Is COVID over yet?